Our Mission Statement

 Those of you planning to attend a college or university can often satisfy your college admission and/or graduation requirements by taking world language courses during high school.
 All world language courses are electives.

-You will not be allowed to switch from accelerated classes to regular classes, or vice versa, without your teacher’s approval.
+Students looking to switch from honors classes to regular classes, or vice versa, should first consult with their current language teacher for approval and guidance.
 The World Languages department has clear guidelines before any changes may occur.
 For further information, please speak with your current teacher.

 If you're entering Minnetonka High School from another school district, international study, or unique program, please consult with the World Languages department chairperson to determine the correct placement and possible credit for previous study/experience.